 One central link between the story and the main topic is the way in which this myth explains an aspect of the natural world.

 The children will probably recognise without too much prompting that the story explains the origin of the seasons: in autumn and winter, when Persephone is in the Underworld with Hades, her mother allows the earth to die and nothing to grow; in spring, when Persephone returns, plants burgeon and animals are born.

 You might ask the children which other stories they have listened to explain how things came to be.
 They will probably mention Ouranos and Gaia, Prometheus’ creation of humans, Pandora as the first woman and perhaps too her release of evils into the world.
-Once they have a grasp of this idea of explanation, you have a good opportunity to introduce them to the word ‘myth’ and to discuss the three main characteristics of myths: that they are stories, that they usually have a purpose beyond just entertainment and that they are usually very old.
-It is also very appropriate to explain that myths were originally made up and passed down by word of mouth.
+Once they have a grasp of this idea of explanation, you might like to introduce them to the word ‘myth’ and discuss the three main characteristics of myths: that they are stories, that they usually have a purpose beyond just entertainment and that they are often very old.
+You could also explain that myths were originally made up and passed down by word of mouth.

 There is another less obvious explanation in this myth: it explains why the Greeks worshipped these two deities.
-You might begin by asking why this particular myth would be so significant to the ancient Greeks, bringing out that they were much more closely linked to the land and to agriculture than we are today.
-You could show them the cup below and ask them what they think is happening and how people would want to do their most to ensure the seed grew.
+You might begin by asking why this particular myth was so significant to the ancient Greeks, emphasising that they were more closely tied to the land and to agriculture than we are today.
+You could show them the cup below and ask them what they think is happening and how people would want to do their utmost to ensure the seed grew.

 This drinking cup shows a farmer ploughing with oxen while another man sows seed from a basket or bag; British Museum object number 1906,1215.1